Period colors: what do they mean?

 Period colors: why are there multiple colors?

-Bright red or dark blood: the usual color of menstruation
+Bright or dark red blood: the usual color of menstruation

-Pink period
+Pink periods

 Black or brown periods